dacarlin/bglb_thermal/paper_draft/ms/paper_draft.md

 What would happen if we used machine learning to build predictive models of Tm using the data set as training data?
 Using a cross-validation procedure, we can estimate the generalization error of our predictions.
 In our previous work, we used an elastic net algorithm to simultaneously select features and build a predictive model for enzyme kinetic parameters.
 Can the same be applied here?

 Table

 # Discussion

+The Rosetta Molecular Modeling Suite has been successfully used to guide the engineering of a wide range of enzyme functions.
+However, there has been a limited ability to benchmark its predictive power for enzyme reengineering due to the lack of a large, quantitative dataset correlating the effects of mutations to changes in kinetic parameters and protein stability.
+Here, we expand on a previous data set of 100 mutants and report statistical evaluation of our ability to predict the functional effects of enzyme mutations on enzyme kinetic parameters, protein expression, and thermal stability.

+The data set that forms the basis of this study uncovered unexpected structure-function relationships in BglB, including mutants with significant effects on thermal stability not predicted by computational modeling and having no evolutionary precedent in available databases.

-Traditionally, [cite] studies of this type have sought to design more thermostable mutants.
+Traditionally, studies of this type have sought to design more thermostable mutants.
 However, we are interested more in less thermostable mutants in the context of human disease.
+Many inherited disorders of metabolism are caused by random point mutations in germline protein-coding genes.
+Disease results when the mutant protein lacks a key catalytic residue, or when protein misfolding or instability leads to an inactive form.
+Since two alleles of metabolic enzymes are simultaneously expressed, a precise quantitative measurement of the kinetic activity and protein stabilty is necessary for the predicition to have any relevance.

-Since it is accepted that a number of human diseases are caused by defects in particular enzymes of metabolism, It would be interesting to investigate whether the opposite is true: whether mutations that increase turnover number or decrease dissociation constants also result in diseases.
-Perhaps diseases of excess are as common as diseases where a defective enzyme is to blame.
+(Since it is accepted that a number of human diseases are caused by defects in particular enzymes of metabolism (i.e. kcat too high, KM too low for proper function).
+It would be interesting to investigate whether the opposite is true: whether mutations that increase turnover number or decrease dissociation constants also result in diseases.
+Perhaps diseases of excess are as common as diseases where a defective enzyme is to blame.)

 In any case, our previous work sampled functional space in a way that captured almost entirely constants of lower magnitude than the natural sequence chosen as our baseline (it cannot be helped to think that if we had instead begun with a mutant of approximately half the kcat of the WT, we should have been able to see many mutations that increase the kcat).
 However, in the set of protein melting temperatures reported here, 25 mutants have a Tm that is greater than WT (39.6 C), while 32 have a Tm that is lower (0.78:1 ratio).

-The data generated here provides a landmark data set for the assessment of current algorithms for predicting protein stability and soluble expression in heterologous hosts, which will lead to the improvement of computational tools, with far-reaching applications in biotechnology and human health.
+The data generated here provides a standardized, quantitatively-comparable data set for the assessment of current algorithms for predicting protein stability and soluble expression in heterologous hosts, which will lead to the improvement of computational tools, with far-reaching applications in biotechnology and human health.

 The key role of enzymes in performing specific chemical transformations under conditions dictated by the process environment in biotechnology makes the effective modulation of enzyme functional envelope of great importance in biotechnology.
 On the other side of the functional spectrum, many human diseases are caused by single point mutations to enzymes that result in nonfunctional proteins.
 In this case, it would be of great benefit to use cheap, fast, and plentiful genomic information to predict the functional effects of SNPs.